-- Basic program costs increased due to an increase in MPSERS costs, dual enrollment costs and subcontracted teaching costs. - Added needs costs increased due to added para-pro staff and an increase to central special ed services. - Pupil support service was increased due to an increase in counseling and psychology salary/benefits. - Instructional staff costs decreased due to reduced unemployment charges and professional development costs - General administration was increased due to unexpected personnel cost. - School administration increased as a result of an early retirement. - Business support services was increased to cover additional tax abatements. - Operations & maintenance was decreased for less furniture and equipment needing replacement. - Central administration was increased for technology purchases through the TRIG grant. - Athletics was increased for supply costs.
+- Added needs costs increased due to added para-pro staff and an increase to central special ed services. - Instructional staff costs decreased due to reduced substitute and professional development costs. - General administration decreased due to a reduction in printing & publishing. - School administration increased as a result of salaries and benefits. - Business support services was increased for copy machine charges and borrowing interest. - Operations & maintenance was increased for work on the athletic fields and additional contracted custodial/maintenance costs. - Central administration was decreased for the removal of the TRIG grant. - Athletics was increased for supply costs. - Capital outlay was reduced for less equipment purchased.